vlerabexheti/GymManagmentSystem/README.md

 # GymManagmentSystem

 <p>This is a Springboot project for Java Progamming language.
 Gym Managment System project contains 4 package: pojo, service, repository and controller.in pojo we have Trainer class, Member class and Equipments class.
 At first a trainer is created to database and then when we want to create a member we should create it only by defining the trainer's id.
-So every member should have a trainer.</p>
+So every member should have a trainer.You can create, edit, delete or show all trainers.</p>

 ## Requirements
 <h3>For building and running the application you will need:</h3>